RRK1000/InternKit/README.md

 # InternKit

 ## Project Description
-To develop a web portal to pair employers and prospective students for internship/scholarship opportunities using profile analytics.
+To develop a web portal to pair employers and prospective students for internship opportunities using profile analytics.
 Project done as a part of the Web Technologies-II Laboratory course (UE17CS355)

 ## Team Members